Screw Cap or Bayonet: Which Lightbulb Should I Buy?

 - GU10 Cap

-Not sure which cap is which?
-Here’s a chart of the most common household bulb types, which will help you match up your old bulb with the right cap type.
-Each type has its own code, which is always displayed on packaging and will help you match up your old bulb with the correct new one.
+Each type has a code, which is always displayed on the packaging and will help you match up your old bulb with the correct new one.

 Here’s a little more information about common the most common light bulb types: